The Church of God

 GOD’S MEASURING STICK

 It is an excellent time to remember that it was God who set the movement of the celestial bodies.
 God created everything with forethought and planning, and definitely would include the cycle time of the sun, moon and earth.
-He could have given a 360 day year with 12 thirty day months as some have proposed.
+He could have given us a 360-day year with 12 thirty-day months as some have proposed.
 However, He did not.
-Purposely He fractionalized the length of the month and year, forcing the recognition of the integrity of the seven day creation week, as it continues throughout man’s history without a stumble.
+WHY?
+He purposely fractionalized the length of the month and year, forcing the recognition of the integrity of the seven-day creation week, as it continues throughout man’s history without a stumble.
 This alone proves that He is the great creator God who has given life to all.

 Ex.
 20, verses 8 through 10.
 “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all of your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.”